Mahesh, Saranya Matrum Palar: Plot

-Mahesh (Shakthi) returns to his family from Chennai, where he is studying.
-He comes to Chennai for the wedding of his sister Keerthana (Saranya), who he dotes on.
-He starts telling her about a girl Saranya (Sandhya), with whom he accidentally meets and falls in love with.
+Mahesh returns to his family from Chennai, where he is studying.
+He comes to Chennai for the wedding of his sister Keerthana, who he dotes on.
+He starts telling her about a girl Saranya, with whom he accidentally meets and falls in love with.
 Slowly, at regular intervals, this narration continues as everyone on the large household joins one by one to hear Mahesh's love story.
 Finally, on the day of Keerthana's marriage, a twist in the story happens as Mahesh is forced to confess the climax of his love story.
-When he was leaving, Saranya was brutally murdered by a rowdy.
+When he is leaving, Saranya is brutally murdered by a rowdy.
 Mahesh goes after the rowdy and hacks him to death.
-Before he went to jail, he wanted to see Keerthana married.
+Before going to jail, he wants to see Keerthana married.
 After the marriage, Mahesh turns himself to the police.